Strands

 ‘Deviance’, Inclusion and Exclusion

 This strand investigates issues related to the history of individuals, ideas, practices and organisations considered errant or dangerous to the societies in which they occur and the mechanisms of criticism, comment, control and protest that operate in these societies.
-This covers the study of law, crime, deviance, forms of behaviour and the practice of inclusion … Continued
+This covers the study of law, crime and control, ‘deviance’, forms of behaviour, and broader practice … Continued

 This strand invites you to think about profound questions connected to inequality, social movements, and the nature of justice in society.
 How have manifestations of social, material, or cultural inequality changed over time, and how might practices of charity or systems of welfare have changed as a result?
 How have activists sought to effect social … Continued